ozguryazilimas/wp-postane/imsanity/readme.txt

 various types of images.
 If GD is not configured to handle a particular image type then you will get this message when you try to upload it.
 For more info see http://php.net/manual/en/image.installation.php

 = 4.
-How can I tell Imsanity to ingore a certain image so I can upload it without being resized? =
+How can I tell Imsanity to ignore a certain image so I can upload it without being resized? =

 You can re-name your file and add "-noresize" to the filename.
 For example if your file is named "photo.jpg" you can rename it "photo-noresize.jpg" and Imsanity will ignore it, allowing you